carl1961/TM1637_RPM-stepper_motor/README.md

 # TM1637_RPM-stepper_motor

 @polihedron  was so kind to write the code without timer!
-Only code on the internet that I could fine for stepper motors and TM1637, so convenant.
+Only code on the internet that I could fine for stepper motors and TM1637.

 https://github.com/polihedron/TM1637_Timer_RPM-stepper_motor/issues/1